MoeyJac/Inferelator-py/README.markdown

 `python3 inferelator.py [JOB_NAME]`

+For example to run it with the provided dream4_bbsr_low job one would run `python3 inferelator.py dream4_bbsr_low`

 The `JOB_NAME` is the name of the configuration script that should be used, and should be located in the `jobs/` directory.

 ## Configuration Highlights